Law enforcement in the United Kingdom: Uniform and equipment

 Unlike police in most other developed countries, the vast majority of British police officers do not carry firearms on standard patrol; they carry an ASP baton and CS gas or PAVA spray.
 Officers are becoming increasingly trained in the use of and equipped with the TASER X2 as another tactical option.

 Firearms

+As of 2022, there were 142,526 police officers in England and Wales, 6,192 of whom were firearms authorised.
 Every territorial force has a specialist Firearms Unit, which maintains armed response vehicles to respond to firearms-related emergency calls.
-The Police Service of Northern Ireland, Belfast International Airport Constabulary, Belfast Harbour Police, Civil Nuclear Constabulary and the Ministry of Defence Police are routinely armed.
+The Police Service of Northern Ireland, Belfast International Airport Constabulary, Belfast Harbour Police, Civil Nuclear Constabulary, and the Ministry of Defence Police are routinely armed.

 London's Metropolitan Police firearms unit is the Specialist Firearms Command (SCO19), but every force in the United Kingdom maintains its own armed unit.
 Metropolitan and City of London Police operate with three officers per armed response vehicle, composed of a driver, a navigator, and an observer who gathers information about the incident and liaises with other units.
 Other police forces carry two authorised firearms officers instead of three.